Social Innovation Lab 2025 cover image

 Participants can choose to attend one of the parallel Learning Labs.

-GREEN - Child poverty: Localising the EU Child Guarantee
+Green - Child poverty: Localising the EU Child Guarantee with Eurochild

 Almost one in four children in the EU are at risk of poverty or social exclusion.
 This workshop will focus on how cities can translate the EU Child Guarantee into integrated local solutions: from providing nutritious meals, healthcare, and housing to supporting parents through family services and direct assistance.
 Participants will share challenges and strategies to break cycles of poverty and ensure equal opportunities for every child.

-BLUE - Inclusive Classrooms: Supporting Children with Special Needs through Teacher Training and Community Practice
+Blue - Inclusive Classrooms: Supporting Children with Special Needs through Teacher Training and Community Practice with the city of Ljubljana

 How can cities strengthen support for children with special needs through inclusive education, teacher training, and community-based practices?
 The Educational Centre Pika will present both the principles of inclusion and practical approaches to implementing them in everyday teaching.
 Participants will gain insights into how inclusive schools can promote not only academic success, but also children’s mental health, social integration, and well-being.